Coronavirus and Domestic Violence - Focus on the Family

 Social distancing has a dark side.
 As COVID-19 strengthens its grip on the United States, people are encouraged to isolate themselves to avoid contracting the virus.
 For many families and couples, the most challenging issues they face involve staying healthy and keeping the kids occupied.
 But for victims of domestic violence, the danger increases with isolation and distancing from people outside their home.

-Jobs and income are being lost, food and other household essentials are becoming scare and panic seem to reign.
+Jobs and income are being lost, food and other household essentials are becoming scarce and panic seems to reign.
 Domestic violence is about power and control.
 And during this unusual time, people are feeling powerless, helpless and out of control.
 Unfortunately, without other healthy coping behaviors, anger and fear often lead to physical violence and emotional abuse.
 Be aware of the signs that your spouse’s emotions are escalating so you can move yourself and the kids to a safer part of your home or apartment — a space that’s free from weapons or sharp objects.

 More than 12 million women and men are victims of domestic violence in the United States.
 The perpetrators — in many cases — are intimate partners.
 With anxiety about the coronavirus pandemic on the rise and as more people are quarantined, authorities expect the number of domestic violence incidents to increase.